 Further information is available on nhs.uk.

-Details about sick notes for those self isolating can be found here
+See details about sick notes for those self isolating.

 Like the common cold, coronavirus infection usually occurs through close contact with a person with novel coronavirus via cough and sneezes or hand contact.
 A person can also be infected by touching contaminated surfaces if they do not wash their hands.